aptos-labs/wallet-adapter-plugin-template/README.md

 Next step is to publish your wallet as a npm package so dapps can install it as a dependency.

+- Make sure to update `package.json` name, description, author and any other properties.

 Creating and publishing scoped public packages https://docs.npmjs.com/creating-and-publishing-scoped-public-packages